dessalines/essays/workout_routine.md

 ## Equipment

-- Dumbbell set, at least 2 pairs of handles.
+- Dumbbell set, at least 2 pairs of handles
 - Yoga mat
 - Pillow
+- A fitness tracker that can track your PAI (Set it to continuously monitor your heart rate).

+### PAI

+[PAI (Personal Activity Intelligence)](https://www.ntnu.edu/cerg/personal-activity-intelligence) is a proven metric, based on your heart rate, that can increase your life expectancy by up to 8 years.
+You can do HIIT workouts, or other intensive cardio to get up to 100 PAI per week.

+Use a fitness tracker that can track PAI (currently only xiaomi and amazfit)

 ## Extras